-Emily has been attending the Minnesota Renaissance Festival since she was five years old and has been performing with The Court Revelers since 2011.
+Emily has attended the Minnesota Renaissance Festival since she was five years old having grown up in Shakopee, MN.
 It is truly one of her greatest pleasures to sing with such a talented group of charismatic singer/performers.

 Emily was trained as a soprano by Dr. Tana Field at Luther College in Decorah, IA.
-Emily gave a soprano/baritone recital during her junior year at Luther and has sung in three of the seven choirs at Luther College.
-She sang both soprano and alto in the Pike Kor (Aurora), Cathedral Choir, and Collegiate Chorale.
+Emily gave a soprano/baritone recital during her junior year at Luther and sung in three of the seven choirs while there.
+She sang both as a soprano and an alto in the Pike Kor (Aurora), Cathedral Choir, and Collegiate Chorale.
 Emily has her Bachelor’s degree in music with minors in Education and German.
-Since leaving Luther College, Emily has sung with her church choir, of which she is an assistant director, the South Metro Chorale, under the directorship of Loren Squires and Tim Malone.
+Since leaving Luther College, Emily has sung in various church choirs, a season with the South Metro Chorale, the Court Revelers, and the rock band Anarchists are Better Lovers.

 Gilah Mashaal studied at both the Hartt School of Music and the University of Minnesota.
 While a student of Richard Cross at Hartt, she performed in Le Nozze di Figaro (as Susanna), Manon (as Manon) and La Traviata.
 At the University of Minnesota, she was the featured soloist in the world premiere of Libby Larson’s And Sparrows Everywhere.
 Gilah has appeared with the Minnesota Orchestra and the Minnesota Chorale in performances including La Boheme, Tosca, La Traviata, Verdi’s Requiem Mass, Beethoven’s 9th symphony, and Mozart’s Requiem Mass.
 While at the University of Minnesota she studied with Barbara Kiering.